 They add water to the ash and then pour off the solution into a tray from which the water can be evaporated.
 The earth salts (potassium, sodium and some metals like iron) are left over from the ashwagandha root.
 They add these salts back into the tincture.
 These salts are aspects of the plant that do not dissolve out into the menstruum during the maceration process.

 Adding the salts back in brings the tincture to a more complete and robust tincture of the plant roots that got pulled out of the dirt.

-This whole process produces a much higher quality tincture then the simple stuff normally found in the market.
+This whole process produces a much higher quality tincture than the simple stuff normally found in the market.
 If you value quality then you have certainly found it here.

 As we learn more about the ashwagandha through laboratory testing we get to experience the joy of working with our suppliers like Jeff to help his product become even better.
 Working as a team to better the tincture benefits both our companies and most importantly, benefits those that consume it.

 Jeff grew up in rural South Jersey.
-In his youth he would work summer jobs on farms.
+In his youth, he would work summer jobs on farms.
 His father had a large garden in the back yard and it provided most of their food growing up.
-Moving to California in 2000 he would began managing a biodynamic farm.
-Soon there after he elected to move to Oregon and in 2009 returned to agriculture.
+Moving to California in 2000 he would begin managing a biodynamic farm.
+Soon thereafter he elected to move to Oregon and in 2009 returned to agriculture after working in the tech industry.
 He was inspired to grow medicinal herbs for his community after visiting a local herb shop and discovering that the plantain leaf they carried was coming from Poland (plantain grows everywhere so no reason they had to import it!).

 Side Effects and Contraindications